 The bottom line

-I like to bang on about making sure you bring some return on investment for your sponsors.
+I like to bang on about making sure you bring some return on investment for your online sponsors.
 If it’s measurable then fantastic but don’t get down if you can’t measure every single new customer you bring to a business.
 Measuring the impact of brand awareness, events, social media and press coverage is notoriously difficult.
 Larger companies might be able to get some idea of the impact of sponsorship activities but smaller businesses might struggle.

 LIQUI MOLY can’t accurately measure the impact its sponsorship has on its bottom line because it’s part of a wider marketing strategy.
 Peter explains that as long as the business is growing, its activities are considered a success: “Sponsorship does have a positive impact on sales, of course.
 Otherwise it would be a waste of time and money.
 But this is a qualitative and not a quantitative approach.

 “It is hard to tell what portion of our sales growth is related directly to our sponsoring activities.
 There are simply too many other intervening factors like sales promotions, newly introduced products, advertising campaigns, economic situation in general, and so on.
 I am sure that other companies try hard to gain some figures for their excel sheets but to our experience these figures would be in vain.
 In the end, sponsoring is part of a mixed calculation, which should show positive figures in the end, of course.
 As LIQUI MOLY is growing year by year, we are on the right track.”

 This just goes to show that while it’s all good and well promising a huge ROI to a potential sponsor, you may have to work this into a wider marketing and sales plan.
 Offering to be part of a business’ strategy can be a big sell, especially if they’re looking for something to entice potential customers, boost their brand or increase their exposure within new markets.